BGT: efficient and flexible genotype query across many samples: Summary:

 \section{Summary:}

 BGT is a compact format, a fast command line tool and a simple web application for efficient and convenient query of whole-genome genotypes and frequencies across tens to hundreds of thousands of samples.
-On real data, it encodes the haplotypes of 32,488 samples across 39.2 million SNPs into a 7.4GB database and decodes a couple of hundred million genotypes per CPU second.
+On real data, it encodes the haplotypes of 32,488 samples across 39.2 million SNPs into a 7.4GB database and decodes up to 420 million genotypes per CPU second.
 The high performance enables real-time responses to complex queries.